The 2025 Online Thriller School

 How long is each class?

-Each class will run about 90 to 120 minutes (an hour and a half to about two hours each), but it does depend on the instructor and often on the topic as well.
-Some classes might be a little shorter, and some might actually be longer.
+Each class will run about 90 minutes, but it does depend on the instructor and often on the topic as well.
+Some classes might be a little shorter, and some might be a little longer.

 Will the lectures/classes be recorded?